 Human resource management: you’ll develop your professional and employability skills through gaining a better understanding of business functions, business application, as well as business ethics and law to aid in the recruitment, training, performance management and support of employees.

 Accounting: you’ll enhance your knowledge of how businesses function from a financial perspective.
-This will include looking at a variety of accounting, budgeting, expenses and payment models used by both small and large enterprises.
+This will include looking at a variety of accounting, budgeting, expenses and payment models used by SMEs.

 Information systems: you’ll learn how to use systems that are designed and implemented in order to help businesses run smoothly by collating, analysing and using information such as client profiles, product popularity and pricing, as well as competitor information.